Serving the Nations at Brother Bill’s

 Walk through the doors of Brother Bill’s on a summer morning and you’ll hear it before you see it.

 Spanish from one aisle.
-A transaction in two languages.
+A greeting in two languages.
 A child’s voice.
 The shuffle of a cart loaded with the week’s groceries.

 The families who shop here come from Mexico, El Salvador, Guatemala, Venezuela, and dozens of countries beyond.
 They’ve built lives in Dallas.
 They work.
 They raise children.
 And they come to Brother Bill’s because this is a place where they can find what they need and feel, in some way, known.